stupid-/tdm/README.md

 ## Current Version

-Alpha 02-06-15
+Alpha 11-19-15

 ## Installation

 Drop the /tdm/ folder into the garrysmod/gamemodes folder and you are done.
 On your server, set your gamemode to tdm.

-Add any content files to your fastdl server.
+Add any content files in the content folder to your fastdl server.

 ## To-do List

-* Settings and Customization
-* More Classes/Weapons/Class Balancing
-* Update Class Selection GUI
-* Update Advanced Spawning System
+* Customizable Team Names & Colors
+* Possible Ranks to coincide with the leveling system
+* Polish gameplay

+## Known Issues

+* Issues with sound ticking countdown
+* Stamina issues in Single Player

 ## Special Thanks / Credits